zztin/fastq_corrupt_check/README.md

 # Merge fastq files

 ## Usage
-1. Modify path to fastq_corrupt_check.ph in script merge_fastq_for_EGA_check_corrupt.sh
+Nanopore sequencing run output consist of `fastq_pass` or `pass` folder which contains multiple files.
+This script merge all fastq or fastq.gz files in a given folder, and create a fastq.gz file of desinated name.
+The desinated filename should be give in the $FILENAME variable without suffix.
+For CyclomicsSeq EGA upload, please use SampleName_RunName as desinated filename.

-2. Merge multiple fastq.gz or fastq files by:
+Merge multiple fastq.gz or fastq files by:

 ```
 bash merge_fastq_for_EGA_check_corrupt.sh <$INPATH> <$OUTPATH> <$FILENAME>
 ```

 ## fastq_corrupt_check.pl
-Check a FASTQ file to see if it is corrupt
+In this repository, it also contains a perl script to check if fastq files are corrupted.
+This check if performed at the end of the merging.
+The script is called in the bash script above and do not need to be perform separately.

 ### Usage:
 fastq_corrupt_check can accept any number of fastq files, and will check all files mentioned after `perl fastq_corrupt_check.pl`